Jugsaw/Jugsaw.jl/dev/markdown/man/Jugsaw.md

 ## APIs

-<a id='Jugsaw.activate-Tuple{AppRuntime, JugsawADT, String}' href='#Jugsaw.activate-Tuple{AppRuntime, JugsawADT, String}'>#</a>
+<a id='Jugsaw.activate-Tuple{AppRuntime, JugsawADT}' href='#Jugsaw.activate-Tuple{AppRuntime, JugsawADT}'>#</a>
 **`Jugsaw.activate`** &mdash; *Method*.

 Try to activate an actor.
-If the actor of `actor_id` does not exist yet, a new one is created based on the registered `ActorFactor` of `actor_type`.
+If the requested actor does not exist yet, a new one is created based on the registered `ActorFactor` of `actor_type`.
 Note that the actor may be configured to recover from its lastest state snapshot.

-<a target='_blank' href='https://github.com/Jugsaw/Jugsaw.jl/blob/4a5d62347fb3c1555d84f3ee58a3c13c65df8b40/src/jl/Jugsaw/src/server.jl#L71-L75' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/Jugsaw/Jugsaw.jl/blob/39b3531c01dbc2c3b2da9bcf2d954d21493a4e8f/src/jl/Jugsaw/src/server.jl#L71-L75' class='documenter-source'>source</a><br>

 <a id='Jugsaw.deactivate!-Tuple{AppRuntime, HTTP.Messages.Request}' href='#Jugsaw.deactivate!-Tuple{AppRuntime, HTTP.Messages.Request}'>#</a>
 **`Jugsaw.deactivate!`** &mdash; *Method*.